DevRev-Team-65/Team-65-main/experiments/llm+p_experiment/README.md

 LLM+P works well for simpler cases of our problem statement, but fails to decipher complex logic, and also fails to decipher logical statements and conditional logic, in the case of bonus points.

-LLM+P method also consumes a lot of tokens (Large language model api calls) for the purpose of our problem statement.
+LLM+P method also consumes a lot of tokens (Large language model API calls) for our problem statement.

-But, LLM+P is suprisingly good in deciphering accurate logic and due to the PDDL language's logical structure, it never gives inconsistent output.
+But, LLM+P is surprisingly good at deciphering accurate logic and due to the PDDL language's logical structure, it never gives inconsistent output.

 # Sample results -